ncschroeder/Number-Theory-Playground/README.md

 #### Info

-One way to find the GCD and LCM of 2 numbers is to look at the prime factorizations (PFs) of those numbers.
-If those numbers do not have any common prime factors, then the GCD is 1.
-If they do have common prime factors, then the PF of the GCD consists of all the common prime factors and the power of each factor is the minimum power of that factor in the 2 PFs.
-The PF of the LCM consists of all factors that are in either of the PFs of the 2 numbers.
-If a factor is in both PFs then the power of that factor in the LCM PF is the maximum of the powers of that factor in the 2 PFs.
-If a factor is unique to one of the PFs then that factor and its power are in the LCM PF.

-For example, let's find the GCD and LCM of 6 and 35 using their PFs.
-6 has a PF of $2 \times 3$ and 35 has a PF of $5 \times 7$.
-There are no common factors so the GCD is 1.
-The LCM has a PF of $2 \times 3 \times 5 \times 7$ and this equals 210.
-Let's find the GCD and LCM of 54 and 99.
-54 has a PF of $2 \times 3^3$ and 99 has a PF of $3^2 \times 11$.
-3 is the only common factor and the minimum power of that factor is 2 so the GCD has a PF of $3^2$ and this equals 9.
-The maximum power of that factor is 3 so the LCM has a PF that consists of $3^3$.
-The PF of the LCM is $2 \times 3^3 \times 11$ and this equals 594.
+Greatest common divisor is also known as greatest common factor, or GCF.
+To find the GCD and LCM of 2 numbers, you could manually do some division and multiplication but there are some other ways to find them.

-The Euclidean algorithm can be used to find the GCD of 2 numbers, usually faster than calculating the prime factorizations.
+The Euclidean algorithm can be used to find the GCD of 2 numbers.
 This algorithm was named after the ancient Greek mathematician Euclid.
 For this algorithm, first take 2 numbers.
 If the bigger number is divisible by the smaller number, then the smaller number is the GCD.
 Otherwise, the GCD of the 2 numbers is the same as the GCD of the smaller number and the remainder when the bigger number is divided by the smaller number.
 Repeat.

+The GCD and LCM of 2 integers can be found by looking at their prime factorizations (PFs).
+If those integers don't have any common prime factors, then the GCD is 1.
+If they do have common prime factors, then the GCD PF consists of all the common prime factors and the power of each factor is the min of the powers of that factor in the 2 PFs.
+The LCM PF consists of all factors that are in either of the PFs of the 2 integers.
+If a factor is in both PFs then the power of that factor in the LCM PF is the max of the powers of that factor in the 2 PFs.
+If a factor is unique to one of the PFs then that factor and its power are in the LCM PF.

+Let's find the GCD and LCM of 6 and 35 using their PFs.
+The PF of 6 is $2 \times 3$ and the PF of 35 is $5 \times 7$.
+There are no common prime factors so the GCD is 1.
+The LCM PF is $2 \times 3 \times 5 \times 7$, which is 210.

+Let's find the GCD and LCM of 54 and 99.
+The PF of 54 is $2 \times 3^3$ and the PF of 99 is $3^2 \times 11$.
+3 is the only common prime factor and the min power of it is 2 so the GCD PF is $3^2$, which is 9.
+The max power of 3 is 3 so the LCM PF consists of $3^3$.
+The LCM PF is $2 \times 3^3 \times 11$, which is 594.

+The input integers whose LCM is the highest are 5,000,000,000,000,000, the max input, and 4,999,999,999,999,999, the max input $-$ 1.
+The LCM is 24,999,999,999,999,995,000,000,000,000,000, or 24 nonillion 999 octillion 999 septillion 999 sextillion 999 quintillion 995 quadrillion!
+It has 32 digits.
+Trillion is before quadrillion.

+A pair of input integers whose LCM might have the highest amount of unique prime factors is 304,250,263,527,210, the product of the 1<sup>st</sup> 13 prime numbers, and 133,869,006,807,307, the product of the next 8 prime numbers.
+The LCM is 40,729,680,599,249,024,150,621,323,470, or 40 octillion ...
+It has 29 digits and 21 unique prime factors and its PF is $2 \times 3 \times 5 \times 7 \times 11 \times 13 \times 17 \times 19 \times 23 \times 29 \times 31 \times 37 \times 41 \times 47 \times 53 \times 59 \times 61 \times 67 \times 71 \times 73$!
+Other pairs of input integers have the same LCM, such as that 1<sup>st</sup> input integer divided by 2 and the 2<sup>nd</sup> input integer multiplied by 2.

 #### Calculations

 1. Perform the Euclidean algorithm on 2 input numbers and display a table with info about all iterations.
 Each iteration has a max number, min number, and remainder when the max is divided by the min.
 2. Find the PFs of the input numbers and use these to find the PFs of the GCD and LCM.
 Display a table with all 4 numbers and their PFs.

-#### Input Range: 2 - 10,000
+#### Input Range: 2 - 5,000,000,000,000,000 (5 quadrillion)

 </details>